vilhelmbergsoe/site/blog/new-website.md

 ## Nix deployment

 As mentioned, the main drive behind my move from Rust is ease of deployment with Nix.
-So let's look into how it is done:
+So let's look into how that is done:

 In the project root we define a Nix flake `flake.nix`.
 Here I utilize the [crane](https://crane.dev/) library for building the project.
-Crane provides other niceties such as automatic source fetching and incremental builds.
+Crane provides various niceties such as automatic source fetching and incremental builds.

 One problem you run into is having relative paths work correctly when the service is run from the nix store.
 There are probably many ways of solving this